-- i In certain countries TDF is labelled as 245 mg rather than 300 mg to reflect the concentration of the active metabolite - ii Extended release effect lost.
+- i In certain countries TDF is labelled as 245 mg rather than 300 mg to reflect the amount of the prodrug (tenofovir disoproxil) rather than the fumarate salt (tenofovir disoproxil fumarate). - ii Extended release effect lost.
 Note: NVP 400 mg qd (immediate release) can lead to sub-therapeutic trough levels in individuals with higher body weight (≥ 90 kg) compared to NVP 200 mg bid.

 Therefore, NVP bid administration should be preferred in individuals with higher body weight. - iii Crushing tablets is not recommended in the product information however absorption of RAL was not compromised when the drug was crushed, dissolved in 60 mL warm water and administered by gastrostomy tube [9].
 In addition, RAL drug absorption has been shown to be higher in HIV-positive persons taking RAL 400 mg bid by chewing the tablets as compared to swallowing the intact tablets [10].